 Leanna Anderson, MSW, LICW

 Leanna has her MSW and is a LICSW in Washington State.
-She is the Clinical Manager of Counseling Services and Integrative Therapies at Hospice of the Northwest.
+She is the Clinical Manager of Counseling Services and Allied Therapies at Hospice of the Northwest.
 She is also the Social Work Section Leader of the National Council of Hospice and Palliative Professionals [NCHPP].
 For the past year Leanna has worked with Barbara, Jim and other hospice and research professionals across the country to raise awareness of the need for trauma informed care at end of life.
 Leanna is also a member of the National Hospice and Palliative Care Organization’s trauma informed care work group.

 - Recognize and understand the prevalence and impact of trauma at end of life

 - Develop a trauma informed care culture in your organization including hospice and palliative care agencies, skilled facilities and private practices

 - Identify improved outcomes when using trauma informed care with your patients/clients

 - Create trauma informed care tool kit for clinical applications